How to merge or split PDF files

 How to merge PDF files

-• If you are using an older version of Acrobat there are two other ways to merge files
+• Acrobat Pro versions 8 and later had a dedicated ‘Combine files’ menu option in the ‘File’ menu.
+If you are using an even older version of Acrobat there are two other ways to merge files:

 • Using the ‘Insert pages’ menu option is only practical if you want to merge just a couple of files

-• If you need to merge a large number of files which use consecutive file names simply open the first file, make sure the ‘Pages’ navigation pane is visible and use drag&drop to copy all other files to this area.
+• If you need to merge a large number of files which use consecutive file names simply open the first file, make sure the ‘Pages’ navigation pane is visible, and use drag&drop to copy all other files to this area.
+Never forget to perform a ‘SAVE AS’ in Acrobat after combining files.
+This makes sure that the new file gets cleaned properly.

-• If a full-blown workflow is slightly above budget but you need to merge loads of PDF files on a regular bases, google around as there are a number of tools on the market to split and merge files.
+• If a full-blown workflow is slightly above budget but you need to merge loads of PDF files on a regular base, google around as there are a number of tools on the market to split and merge files.

 How to split PDF files